EconLLM-Lab/SCA2_PofW/DPO_train_test/README.md

 # DPO train / test (canonical)

 Country-specific QLoRA DPO adapters on **Llama-3.1-8B-Instruct**, plus cross-country reward-recovery evaluation.

 NOTE: For a base run, refer to the notebooks in the folder.
+This version does not require preprocessing and only needs data preparation.

-For evaluation, select the countries carefully: running all combinations of countries will be long and unnecessary.
+NOTE2: For evaluation, select the countries carefully: running all combinations of countries will be long and unnecessary.

 ## Run order